tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_new_endpoint_to_doc.md

 ## You have a new endpoint to document

-The project manager calls you over and says they have a new API for you to document for the next release.
+The project manager calls you over and says the team has a new API for you to document for the next release.
 (By "API," the manager really just means a new endpoint to the existing API.
-Some APIs like [Alchemy API](http://www.alchemyapi.com/api/) even refer to each endpoint as an API.)
+But in the API landscape, developers often refer to each endpoint as well as the collective endpoints as an API.)

 "Here's the wiki page that contains all the data," the manager says.
 The information is scattered and random on the wiki page.
 In reality, you probably wouldn't have all the information available that you need, but to facilitate our scenario (you can't ask the "team" questions about this fictitious new endpoint), the page will help.

-{% include activity.html %}

 It's now your task to sort through the information on this page and create documentation from it.
 Read through the wiki page to get a sense of the information.
 The upcoming topics will guide you through creating documentation for this new endpoint.

 {: .tip}
 Most technical writers don't start from scratch with documentation projects.
-Engineers usually dump essential information onto an internal wiki page.
-However, the information on the wiki page will likely be incomplete, unnecessarily technical in places (like describing the database schema when users won't ever need this info), and have other issues.
-The info might include internal-only information (e.g., test logins, access protocols).
-Ultimately, the information will be written for other engineers on the same knowledge level.
-Your job as a technical writer will be to take this information and turn it into complete, accurate, usable information that meets your audience's goal.
+Engineers usually dump essential information onto an internal wiki page (or they communicate the info during meetings).
+However, the information on the wiki page will likely be incomplete, and unnecessarily technical in places (like describing the database schema or high-level architectural workflows).
+The info might also include internal-only information (for example, including test logins, access protocols, or code names), or have sections that are out-of-date.
+Ultimately, the information will be oriented toward other engineers on the same knowledge level as the team's engineers.
+Your job as a technical writer will be to take this information and turn it into complete, accurate, usable information that communicates with your audience.

+Here's the mock internal wiki page:

 <div class="docSample">{% raw %}
 <h2 id="surf_report_api">The wiki page: "Surf Report API"</h2>